 Before advertising the usage of effective methods the seller must have experience in using the method and the method must be generally recognized by the industry.

-Basement waterproofing services using a pressure pumping method can be sold only if the need or effectiveness of this method is established by the waterproofing company and verified by an engineer's analysis, and provided to the buyer prior to the sale.
+Basement waterproofing services using a pressure pumping method can be sold only if the need or effectiveness of this method is established by the waterproofing company, verified by an engineer's analysis, and provided to the buyer prior to the sale.

 If you decide to use a basement waterproofing service, make sure the seller complies with all the requirements above.